Roger Zelazny: Themes

-Additionally, elements from Norse, Japanese and Irish mythology, Arthurian legend, and real history appear in The Chronicles of Amber.
-A Night in the Lonesome October involves the Cthulhu Mythos in a similar vein.
+Additionally, elements from Norse, Japanese and Irish mythology, Arthurian legend, and real history appear in The Chronicles of Amber series.
+The novel A Night in the Lonesome October involves the Cthulhu Mythos, a shared fictional universe based on the work of H. P. Lovecraft.

-Aside from working with mythological themes, the most common recurring motif of Zelazny's is the "absent father" (or father-figure).
-Again, this occurs most notably in the Amber novels: in the first Amber series, the protagonist Corwin searches for his lost, god-like father Oberon; while in the second series, which focuses on Corwin's son Merlin (not to be confused with the Arthurian Merlin), it is Corwin himself who is strangely missing.
-This somewhat Freudian theme runs through almost every Zelazny novel to a smaller or larger degree.
-Roadmarks, Doorways in the Sand, Changeling, Madwand, A Dark Traveling; the short stories "Dismal Light", "Godson", "The Keys to December"; and the Alien Speedway series all feature main characters who are either searching for or have lost their fathers.
-Zelazny's father, Joseph, died unexpectedly in 1962 and never knew his son's successes as a writer; this event may have triggered Zelazny's unconscious and frequent use of the absent father motif.
+Another recurring motif of Zelazny's is the "absent father" (or father-figure).
+Again, this motif occurs most notably in the Amber novels: in the first Amber series, the protagonist Corwin searches for his lost, god-like father Oberon; in the second series, which focuses on Corwin's son Merlin (not to be confused with the Arthurian Merlin), Corwin himself is strangely missing.
+This somewhat Freudian theme runs through almost every Zelazny novel to some degree.
+The novels Roadmarks, Doorways in the Sand, Changeling, Madwand, and A Dark Traveling; the short stories "Dismal Light", "Godson", and "The Keys to December"; and the Alien Speedway series all feature main characters who are either searching for or have lost their fathers.
+Zelazny's father, Joseph, died unexpectedly in 1962 and never knew of his son's successes as a writer.

-Two other personal characteristics that influenced his fiction were his expertise in martial arts and his addiction to tobacco.
-Zelazny became expert with the épée in college, and thus began a lifelong study of several different martial arts, including judo, aikido (which he later taught as well, having gained a black belt), t'ai chi, and pa kua.
-In turn, many of his characters ably and knowledgeably use similar skills whilst dispatching their opponents.
-Zelazny was also a passionate cigarette and pipe smoker (until he quit in the early '80s), so much so, that he made many of his protagonists heavy smokers as well.
-However, he quit in order to improve his cardiovascular fitness for the martial arts; once he had quit, characters in his later novels and short stories stopped smoking too.
+Two other personal characteristics that influenced Zelazny's fiction were his expertise in martial arts and his addiction to tobacco.
+Zelazny became an expert with the épée in college; he thereby began a lifelong study of several martial arts, including judo, aikido (which he later taught as well, having gained a black belt), tai chi, and baguazhang.
+In turn, many of his characters ably and knowledgeably use similar skills while dispatching their opponents.
+Zelazny was also a passionate cigarette and pipe smoker (until he quit in the early 1980s)—so much so that he made many of his protagonists heavy smokers as well.
+However, he quit in order to improve his cardiovascular fitness for the martial arts; once he had quit, characters in his later novels and short stories stopped smoking also.

-Another characteristic of Zelazny's writing is that many of his protagonists had sufficient familiarity with other languages to be able to quote French, German, Italian or Latin aphorisms when the occasion seemed appropriate (or even inappropriate), although Zelazny himself did not speak any of those languages.